sourcegraph/about/blogposts/announcing-sourcegraph-3.1.md

 published: false
 ---

 Sourcegraph 3.1 is now out!
-This release helps you create more powerful queries, improves code intelligence, adds new Sourcegraph extension APIs, and adds a huge amount of new documentation.
-We're also changing to scheduled releases on the 20th of each month.
+This release includes stability and documentation improvements, plus an easy query builder for searching your code (with useful query examples).
+Also, mark your calendars: our new fixed release schedule means you get a new Sourcegraph release on the 20th of each month.

 <!-- (ryan): Hyperlink to headings in above paragraph -->